-Life Insurance is possibly the most selfless type of insurance there.
-Because it pays out after the person has died, it really is a benefit for loved ones left behind.
-Not only does Life Insurance take care of burial and funeral costs and other final expenses, it can be a safety net for families, too.
-Without it, you could burden those left behind with expenses that could be overwhelming.
+Life Insurance is possibly the most selfless type of insurance out there.
+This insurance takes care of burial and funeral costs and can also be a safety net for families.
+Without it, you could burden those left behind with overwhelming expenses.
 The list of ways you can help your family with expenses after you’re gone is long, too.
-Life Insurance is one way you can continue to help pay the home mortgage, pay off debts, create a college fund for children/grandchildren and just maintain your loved ones’ standard of living.
+Life Insurance is one way you can continue to help pay off the mortgage and debts, create a college fund for children/grandchildren, and maintain your loved ones’ standard of living.

 There are three types of Life Insurance.
-You’ll want to contact an Insurance Specialist at (888) 592-3326 to discuss which is best for you and how much insurance you’ll need, but before you call, take a quick look what your options are:
+You’ll want to contact an Insurance Specialist at (888) 592-3326 to discuss which option is best for you and how much you’ll need.
+Before you call, take a quick look at what your options are below.

-Term Life Insurance is a type of insurance pays out the benefit if the named insured dies within the specified term.
-If the named insured does not die within that time frame, there is no pay-out and none of the premiums will be returned.
-However, the policy is renewable and you can always amend it.
-This is the most affordable of all three types of Life Insurance but it doesn’t have a savings option like the other two.
+1. Term Life Insurance.
+This option is the most affordable type of Life Insurance.
+However, it only pays out the benefit if the named insured dies within the specified term.
+If the named insured does not die within that time frame, there is no pay-out and none of the premium will be returned.
+Keep in mind that the policy is renewable and can be amended.
+You should also be aware that it does not have a savings option.

-Whole Life Insurance is a type of Permanent Life Insurance.
-It has no term limits and has fixed premium rates.
-This type of insurance protects the named insured over his/her entire lifetime as long as payments are made.
+2. Whole Life Insurance.
+This is a type of Permanent Life Insurance.
+It has fixed premium rates with no term limits.
+This type of insurance protects the named insured over his/her entire life as long as payments are made.
 The insured can even borrow or withdraw money from this policy, which is a tax-deferred fund.
-The downside of this type of insurance is that it has a lower rate of return than the other two kinds of Life Insurance.
+The downside is that it has a lower rate of return than the other two insurance types.

-Universal Life Insurance is also a type of Permanent Life Insurance.
-It offers lifetime coverage and a cash value but that value fluctuates based on short-term interest rates rather than a long-term set rate.
-What’s nice about this form of life insurance is that if payments exceed the cost of the premium that money is added to an interest-earning account.
-While the interest rate can fluctuate, there is a guaranteed interest rate set by the insurance company that it cannot go below.
-Beware that if interest rates fall, premiums may go up and/or the benefit may drop below the coverage needed.
-Universal Life Insurance is usually paid out tax-free to the beneficiary.
+3. Universal Life Insurance.
+This is also a type of Permanent Life Insurance.
+It offers lifetime coverage and a cash value.
+However, that value fluctuates based on short-term interest rates rather than a long-term set rate.
+If payments exceed the cost of the premium, the money is added to an interest-earning account.
+The interest rate can fluctuate, but there is a guaranteed interest rate set by the insurance company that it cannot go below.
+Beware that if interest rates fall, premiums may go up, and/or the benefit may drop below the coverage needed.
+Universal Life Insurance is usually paid out to the beneficiary tax-free.

-You may decide you don’t need Life Insurance because your children will be grown by the time you pass and they will have other funds available to them.
+You may decide you don’t need Life Insurance because your children will be grown by the time you pass and will most likely have other funds available to them.
 But what about funeral costs?
 Also, will your spouse still depend on your earnings?
-Is your home paid off or is there still a mortgage that needs to be paid?
-A good way to start is to add up all the expenses that will still need to be paid after you’re gone.
+Is your home paid off or is there still a mortgage?
+A good way to determine how much coverage you need is by adding up all the expenses that will need to be paid after you’re gone.

-If you do have dependents, consider how many years it will be before they financially independent, if at all.
-If you have a disabled child, you must not pass up Life Insurance and you should begin paying into it as early as possible.
-If your spouse is a stay-at-home parent, consider how many years it will be before he/she returns to work.
+If you have dependents, consider how many years it will be before they are financially independent, if ever.
+If you have a disabled child, Life Insurance is even more important to consider.
+Is your spouse a stay-at-home parent?
+Consider how many years it will be before they return to work.

-What if My Children Are Under the Age of 18 When I Die and They Are My Beneficiaries?
+What if My Children/Beneficiaries Are Under the Age of 18 When I Die?

-Even if you have no children, someone will be burdened with the end-of-life expenses, which include a funeral.
-If you have made arrangements, such as a less costly cremation, you may not need Life Insurance.
-However, if you do take out Life Insurance, your own children do not need to be the beneficiaries.
+Even if you do not have children, someone will be burdened with end-of-life expenses, like a funeral.
+If you’ve made arrangements, such as a less costly cremation, you may not need Life Insurance.
+However, with insurance, your children do not need to be beneficiaries.
 You’re able to list nieces and nephews or anyone you choose to leave with a bit of security.
-However, most people who have no dependents or spouse usually have a bare-bones policy or even none at all.
+Most people with Life Insurance who do not have dependents or a spouse usually have a bare-bones policy.

-Can I Use the Life Insurance Benefit for Business Purposes?
+Can I Use the Benefit for Business Purposes?

-Do you own a business and want it to thrive even after you’re gone?
+Maybe you own a business that you want to thrive in even after you’re gone.
 Consider that your legacy may need money after you pass.
 Is there someone you trust to take the money from a Life Insurance benefit and put it back into the business to ensure liquid funds?
 If so, you can name that person as your beneficiary.

-Who Is Allowed to Be a Beneficiary of a Life Insurance Policy?
+Who Can Be a Beneficiary of a Life Insurance Policy?

 Buying Life Insurance

-Rates for Life Insurance vary depending on the type of Life Insurance you buy.
+Rates for Life Insurance vary depending on the type you buy.
 Also, the same product you choose will vary in price from one insurance company to the next.
-You never want to buy Life Insurance or any type of insurance from a less than credible source either.
-Avoid brokers who charge a fee and contact our trusted partner, CPS Express instead: (888) 592-3326.
+You never want to buy Life Insurance or any type of insurance from a less than reputable company, either.
+Avoid brokers who charge a fee and contact our trusted partner, CPS Express, at (888) 592-3326 today.